Back To The Future: Let’s Talk About Cars

 Fortunately, from 2020 we could see the first iterations of driverless cars.
-A recent prototype from BMW has seen what seems to be regular 5 Series autonomously shifting lanes and gears in dense traffic from the press of a button.
+A recent prototype from BMW was seen autonomously shifting lanes and gears in dense traffic from the press of a button.
 That’s not to say it’s perfect.
-Engineer Michael Aeberhard who was driving the car would still have to keep alert and switch to manual driving when the A.I. would get confused.
+Engineer Michael Aeberhard who was driving the car still had to stay alert so he could switch to manual driving if the A.I. got confused.

 In a sense this could promote a more intuitive version of driver assist where both the vehicle and driver co-operate together to keep a steady driving performance.

 The main issue with artificial intelligence is that all progress is a product of data-driven inputs.
-Where humans can adapt to situations utilizing knowledge and intuition, A.I. at this current standpoint can only perform from what makes sense to them determined by data but lack “common-sense” follow-throughs to deal with emerging real world situations.
+Where humans can adapt to situations utilizing knowledge and intuition, A.I. at this current standpoint can perform in the context of previously experienced data but lacks “common-sense” follow-throughs to deal with emerging real world situations.

 MIT-spinoff iSee, is looking into creating machine-learning that mimics how the human mind works.
-Utilizing methods known as “probabilistic programming” that takes elements of cognitive science and physics to allow A.I’s to adapt to multiple tasks.
-In the case of driverless cars, this could translate into determining the behaviour of other drivers such as a driver in front emerging from a junction into the AI’s road.
+Utilizing methods known as “probabilistic programming” it takes elements of cognitive science and physics to allow A.I’s to adapt to multiple tasks.
+In the case of driverless cars, this could translate into anticipating the behaviour of other road users such as a driver in front emerging from a junction into the AI’s road.

 Highway To The Uber Zone

-Project Elevate, a flying car initiative set up by Uber is hoping to bring an future aerial-taxi service to the world by 2020.
-Uber’s head of product Jeff Holden announced Dallas and Dubai will be first trial cities to be working with Uber to bring this concept to fruition.
+Project Elevate, a flying car initiative set up by Uber is hoping to bring a future aerial-taxi service to the world by 2020.
+Uber’s head of product Jeff Holden announced Dallas and Dubai will be the first trial cities to be working with Uber to bring this concept to fruition.

 Whilst a big and inherently risky venture, it’s one of great interest.
-Companies such as Boeing and Airbus are interested in making flying-car aircraft.
-Additional, Uber is already in talks with collaborating with real-estate firms, city planners and more manufacturers to bring their idea to global fruition in the future.
+Companies such as Boeing and Airbus are interested in making flying-car aircraft and Uber is already in talks regarding collaborating with real-estate firms, city planners and more manufacturers to bring their idea to global fruition in the future.

 Escape from Los Angeles